J3ffJessie/discordSummarizer/README.md

 - Commands are in src/commands, events in src/events, services in src/services.

 Notes:
-- The refactor is intentionally run alongside the original index.js.
-You can switch to the refactored version fully after testing.
+- The base index.js file is temporarily staying in place commented until I can ensure all functionality is working and will be removed in a later push